tychesama/umamusume-auto-train-tyche/README.md

 - Turn off all confirmation pop-ups in game settings
 - The game must be in the career lobby screen (the one with the Tazuna hint icon)

+### Bluestacks Settings

+1. Set custom display size of 800x1080 and DPI to 160.
+2. Make sure to set the window name in the config to match your emulator’s window title exactly. (case-sensitive)

 ### Start

 Run: